teilomillet/hapax-py/docs/evaluation_decorators.md

 ## Best Practices

+1. **Register Custom Evaluators Early**
+   - Register evaluators at module import time
+   - Use descriptive names for evaluators

-1. **Choose Appropriate Thresholds**
+2. **Choose Appropriate Thresholds**
    - Lower thresholds (0.3-0.5) for strict checking
    - Higher thresholds (0.7-0.9) for more permissive checking

-2. **Evaluation Selection**
-   - Use specific evaluations when possible
-   - Use `all` for maximum safety

-3. **Error Handling**
+3. **Caching Considerations**
-   - Always handle potential evaluation errors
-   - Log evaluation failures for monitoring
+   - Enable caching for expensive evaluations
+   - Disable caching for evaluations that should always run
+   - Cache is per-process, not persistent

-4. **Configuration**
+4. **Type Safety**
-   - Use domain-specific configurations when available
-   - Add relevant metadata for tracking
+   - Evaluators only work with string outputs
+   - Functions must have type hints
+   - Return type must be `str`

 ## Complete Example